Why Most Sales AI Fails Outside English

 The Blind Sampling Problem Gets Worse With Multiple Languages

-Here's the compounding problem: if your team sells in 3 languages and your tool only works well in English, you're not sampling 2% of calls — you're sampling 2% of your English calls and 0% of everything else.
+Here's the compounding problem: if your team sells in 3 languages and your tool only works well in English, you're not sampling 2% of calls.
+You're sampling 2% of your English calls and 0% of everything else.

 A team with 40% Finnish calls, 30% Swedish calls, and 30% English calls using an English-first tool effectively has intelligence on 30% of their conversations at best.
 The other 70% is invisible.